 I wouldn’t say this is a big benefit over anything at Twitch.tv just yet, but it’s good that they are working on this.

 That’s all for the comparison.
-If you want to learn how to become a profitable streamer – check out my extensive guide that focus heavily on mastering how to climb the ranks.
+If you want to learn how to become a profitable streamer – check out my extensive guide that focuses heavily on mastering how to climb the ranks.
 You can find more info on the Streaming Guide here.